sunnypatell/securebank-ctf/challenges/privilege_escalation_medium/README.md

 - ❌ No brute-force or password guessing
 - ✅ You may register a new account
-- ❌ Do not tamper with session cookies directly
+- ❌ Do not tamper with session cookies directly, rather take a look at what you see when logging in, decode it.
 - ✅ Only interact through legitimate UI or API calls
 - ✅ This is a **black-box challenge**, source code is not required to solve it